 Question

-I asked the Pharmaceutical Manufacturers Association of Japan (PMAJ), not the Japan Medical Association Clinical Trial Promotion Center, how to fill out the Uniform Form, because the content is related to GCP.
+I have asked JPMA, not the Japan Medical Association Clinical Trial Promotion Center, how to fill out the unified form, because the content is related to GCP.

 Question

-In "Form 5: Notification of Results of Clinical Trial Examination", there is a note outside the column as follows.
+In "Form 5, Notification of Results of Clinical Trial Review," there is a note outside the column as follows.
 An SMO asked the Center for Promoting Clinical Trials of the Japan Medical Association if it is acceptable to write "(1) (2)" or the like in the column for committee member classification, and they replied that it is acceptable to write them together.
-(I have heard that this was also explained at the Clinical Evaluation Committee meeting held in February of this year.)
+(I have heard that this was also explained at the Assembly of the Clinical Evaluation Committee in February of this year.)

 Note: Committee member categories should be listed by number according to the following categories.